kjubik/kjubik/README.md

 ## Hi, there!
 I'm Wojtek.
-Junior frontend developer with an eye for design.<br/>
+Junior web developer with an eye for design.<br/>
 Currently working with Angular, in love with Svelte and interested in compiler theory.

 ## My Tech Stack